 Meanwhile, I had written in my journal: “Bill Tucker’s the man I’m in love with.
 But I am going to marry Homer Babbit because I definitely want to serve God.
 And Uncle Ervil told me this was how I could best serve ‘Him’ and the building up of ‘His’ Kingdom.”

-After my parents read in my diary the above words, and about Ervil and Homer’s collusion to secretly marry me without my parents knowing about it, they secretly contacted William Preston Tucker/ AKA Bill, and made arrangements (behind Ervil’s, Homer’s, and my back!) for Bill to marry me instead — and post haste!
+After my parents read in my diary the above words (and about Ervil and Homer’s collusion to secretly marry me without my parents knowing about it) they secretly contacted William Preston Tucker/ AKA Bill, and made arrangements (behind Ervil’s, Homer’s, and my back!) for Bill to marry me instead — post haste!
 More on this in an upcoming blog.

-Meanwhile, Uncle Ervil, “Second Grand Head” of the church/cult had no idea (nor did I) that my parents had quickly hustled me off onto Bill Tucker only after having snuck into my private diary and read that Ervil was about to have me secretly married to Homer!
+Meanwhile, Uncle Ervil, “Second Grand Head” of the church; i.e., cult, had no idea (nor did I) that my parents had quickly hustled me off onto Bill Tucker ONLY after having snuck into my diary and read that Ervil was about to have me secretly married to Homer!
 (Wow!
-All this secrecy, sneaking around, deception, and controlling of people’s life behind their back!!)
+All this secrecy, sneaking around, deception, and controlling of people behind their back!!)

-I’ve gotten off onto a little bunny trail, and am getting ahead of the story, too, when I say it’s wonderful to be married to the man you’re deeply in love with.
-But it would have been nicer if that man had returned the respect and feelings — especially would it have been nice if you’re a naïve sixteen-year-old who has no idea what love, marriage, and polygamy is all about.
-But has lots of idealized fantasies about what she thinks it’s all about — such as how “wonderful” it will be.
+I’ve gotten off onto a bunny trail and ahead of the story, too, when I say it’s wonderful to be married to the man you’re deeply in love with.
+But it would have been more wonderful if that man had returned the respect and feelings — especially would it have been wonderful if you’re a naïve sixteen-year-old who has no idea what love, marriage, and polygamy are all about, but has lots of idealized fantasies about what she thinks it’s all about — such as how “wonderful” it will be.
 (LOL!!!)

 Girl, was I in for a shock!
-For example, I found, after I was married, that not only did I still want my husband’s kisses, but I very much wanted him sexually too.
-And the desire only grew stronger and stronger, and sex only grew better and better with each lovemaking session.
+Example: I found, after I was married, that not only did I still want my husband’s kisses, but I very much wanted him sexually too.
+And the desire only grew stronger and stronger and sex only grew better and better with each lovemaking session.
 (Believe me, it wouldn’t have been like this had I been married to Homer Babbitt!)

-Then I came to realize the other two wives felt the same way about “our”/ their husband, Bill Tucker.
+Then I came to realize the other two wives felt the same way as I did about “our”/ their husband, Bill Tucker.
 Not only that, but I also came to realize they, too, were still having sex with him — and even more so once their husband took me “on”!